EBIO5460Fall2024/class-materials/11_6_ants_bayes_GLM_rstanarm.md

                       family=poisson, data=ant)
 ```

-We obtain a `summary()` in the same way as many other analyses in R,
+We obtain a `summary()` in the same way as most other common analyses in
-which will display estimates for the parameters along with their
+R, which will display estimates for the parameters along with their
 uncertainty.

 ``` r